 When we moved to Grundy, my children were 3 1/2 and 1 1/2.
 I had not been attending church, and it was eating at me.
 I guess some of the teachings I had heard as a child took root.
 Thanks, Mom!
 I was brand new to the area, and I had no idea what church to attend.
-I got out the phone book, and looked up churches.
-I found one that was just a couple miles away, so I drove by to see for sure where it was and what time the services where.
+I got out the phone book and looked up churches.
+I found one that was just a couple miles away, so I drove by to see for sure where it was and what time the services were.
 I got the babies up and dressed that Sunday, and we headed off.
 I hate going to new places.
 I hate feeling uncomfortable and unsure.
 So, this was a huge step for me.
-Everybody was welcoming, and I actually saw Sandy (now a BFF) there with her children, so I felt more at ease.
+Everybody was welcoming, and I actually saw a friend, so I felt more at ease.

 Then came the preaching.
-Boy was I in for a shock!
+Boy, was I in for a shock!
 There was no fire and brimstone.
 No eye of the needle, no vengeful God.
-Instead there was Grace and Forgiveness.
-Instead there was welcoming and understanding.
-I left church feeling like I might actually have a chance, instead of feeling like I was the only sinner in the place and everyone was looking at me.
+Instead, there was Grace and Forgiveness.
+Instead, there was welcome and understanding.
+I left church feeling like I might actually have a chance instead of feeling like I was the only sinner in the place and everyone was looking at me.
 I felt like everyone in the building was a sinner, and the Lord welcomed all of us to Him.
-I couldn’t believe how wonderful and encouraging church could be.
+I couldn’t believe how wonderful and encouraging the church could be.

 Do we encourage others to come to the Lord?
-I have never been vocal about my faith, I don’t like it when I feel someone is trying to ram something down my throat.
-I have subscribed to the philosophy that I want others to see Jesus shine through me.
+I was never vocal about my faith; I don’t like it when I feel someone is trying to ram something down my throat.
+I always subscribed to the philosophy that I want others to see Jesus shine through me.
 I know of several women I admire who fit that statement, so that is my goal.
-But I recently read about a gentlemen, who is now a preacher, who was never invited to church until he was in his late 20’s.
+But I recently read about a gentleman who is now a preacher who was never invited to church until he was in his late 20s.
 He never knew about Christ or His teachings.
-How horrible would it have been if that one person had not taken the time to invite him to church?
-So, I declaring today to be “Friend Day.”
-I am inviting all of you to attend church with me.
-Even if you are not in Vansant, not in Virginia, or not in the United States, I am still inviting you to attend church.
-Reach out to someone you know, and invite them to come with you.
-It would be a shame, if no one had EVER invited them.
-Remember, fire and brimstone.
+How horrible would it have been if one person had not taken the time to invite him to church?